LiuYuancheng/ChatGPT_on_CTF/doc/testCases/shell_shock.md

 ### Summary

+Based on the test result the AI-LLM performance of solving the problem:

+ **OpenAI-Chat-GPT-4.0 > Google-Bard > Microsoft-New-Bing**

 Based on the instructor's challenge analysis and participants challenge analysis the challenge question structure will be as below tree:

 ```mermaid